Automation vs. Augmentation: How Talent Acquisition Benefits From AI

 Learning with Experience

 Automation takes tasks off a talent acquisition team’s plate and gives them back several hours in their day.
-The next step is providing support with unbiased and smarter suggestions with AI augmentation.
+The next step is providing support with smarter suggestions with AI augmentation.

 So where does resume screening fit into this chart?